dvreeze/pagilaapp/README.md

 and one using jOOQ.

-Personally, while I do respect JPA/Hibernate as a very powerful database access standard API/library for Java, I am quite impressed by jOOQ.
+Personally, while I do respect JPA/Hibernate as a very powerful database access standard API/library for Java, I am quite impressed by *jOOQ*.
 Nowadays, with (immutable) Java records (as a modern alternative to old school JavaBeans), modern SQL features, and jOOQ's type-safe and disciplined modelling of SQL, the case for jOOQ has become quite strong.
 If desired, we can combine both JPA and jOOQ in the same code base, of course.

 ## This project as a multi-module Maven project using Java Modules

-This is also a Maven multi-module project.
+This is also a *Maven multi-module project*.
 This demonstrates that large code bases using Spring Boot can very well be organized as Maven multi-module projects, even if this project itself is a small one.

-To go even further, this project also uses Java Modules.
+To go even further, this project also uses *Java Modules*.
 This enforces a chosen application architecture, and uses the module path rather than the class path, to avoid circular dependencies across modules, "split packages", version conflicts, etc. Tests use the class path, however.